verastudio/G2-finalproject/Lesson Plan.md

   **🔹 Objectives:**

-**1️.** Students will extract and identify keywords from listening passages.
+**1️.** Students will be able to extract and identify keywords from listening passages.
-**2.** Students will predict story content using keywords.
+**2.** Students will be able to reconstruct story sequences based on audio prompts.
-**3.** Students will reconstruct story sequences based on audio prompts.
+**3.** Students will be able to collaboratively write a continuation of the story.
 **4.** Students will write thank-you notes using learned phrases.

 ---